Student Information

 Marc Fontánez's interest lies in understanding the spatiotemporal patterns of microbial diversity and dynamics that govern aquatic ecosystems.
 He applies molecular techniques to render possible the exploration of the regimes that may structure microbial communities throughout the ocean biosphere.
 This approach has been helpful for him, for example, in comparing the structure of free-living and particle-attached microbial communities in nutrient-poor conditions.
 These oligotrophic regions, such as the Sargasso Sea, are said to expand in a future warmer planet, and which consequences are not well understood.
 Therefore, Marc is keen to study how biotic-abiotic interactions shape the environment and how life adapts to a changing planet.

 Fontánez is an Environmental Life Sciences Ph.D. student with a joint appointment at the School of Life Sciences and the School of Earth and Space Exploration at Arizona State University (ASU).
-He is a native of Puerto Rico, where he pursued an undergraduate degree in microbiology from the Universidad de Puerto Rico.
+He is a native of Puerto Rico and pursued an undergraduate degree in microbiology at the Universidad de Puerto Rico.
 During an internship at Woods Hole Oceanographic Institution, Marc Fontánez became interested in ocean sciences after being trained by Julie Huber; he explored life in deep-sea basalt aquifers from the Mid-Atlantic Ridge using microscopy.
 In 2022, he received an M.S. from ASU, studying the biological carbon pump using molecular techniques as part of the Trophic BATS project.
-In addition, Marc has been part of four research cruises near the Sargasso Sea aboard the R/V Atlantic Explorer from the Bermuda Institute of Ocean Sciences, and took part of the ocean exploration expedition, In Search of Hydrothermal Lost Cities aboard R/V Falkor (too) at the Mid-Atlantic Ridge.
+In addition, Marc has been part of four research cruises near the Sargasso Sea aboard the R/V Atlantic Explorer from the Bermuda Institute of Ocean Sciences and took part in the ocean exploration expedition, In Search of Hydrothermal Lost Cities aboard R/V Falkor (too) at the Mid-Atlantic Ridge.

 - Group Exploring Organic Processes In Geochemistry (GEOPIG) Biogeochemistry Lab, 2022–present